Table of Contents

 Landform Development through Differential Weathering

-- Tors – Massive blocks of granite or sandstone that remain after surrounding weaker rock has been weathered away, common on moorlands.
+- Tors – Rounded, exposed rock outcrops composed of resistant granite or sandstone remain after surrounding weaker rock has weathered away.
+Tors are common on upland moorlands such as Dartmoor in England.

 Long-Term Landscape Denudation